 - State and local authorities, within a juvenile justice system, pursuant to specific State law

 ETSU's First Mate

 ETSU's First Mate allows you to grant your parent, spouse or another person view-only access to specific GoldLink pages that you authorize.
 Your First Mate can login using their own email address and password to see only the GoldLink pages that you select.
 These pages can include: financial aid information, course schedule information, etc. You choose which pages your First Mate has access to view.
+In addition to allowing First Mates to see what you see in GoldLink, registering them in this system acts as a personal information release so that they can contact the university on your behalf via phone to help you navigate through any issues with your ETSU account.
 Login to goldlink.etsu.edu and from the default Student page locate the First Mate link listed under the expandable Records panel.

-Students with a complaint about the Office of Financial Aid should refer to the ETSU Complaint Policies and Procedures for Students.
+Students with a complaint about the Office of Financial Aid and Scholarships should refer to the ETSU Complaint Policies and Procedures for Students.
 Click here for the complaint form.

 Federal Student Aid recently launched a new online feedback system.
 The new online portal will allow students, parents, borrowers, and others to: